 What is Purified Water?

-However, for water to be legally classed as “purified”, its impurities must be completely removed or down to extremely low levels.
+However, to be legally classed as “purified” means that its impurities must be completely removed or down to extremely low levels.

 Purified Water Brands